bezzad/HybridRedisCache/README.md

 ...

-// Create a new instance of HybridCache with Redis connection string and instance name var cache = new HybridCache("localhost:6379", "myapp");
+// Create a new instance of HybridCache with cache options var options = new HybridCachingOptions()
+{
+    DefaultExpirationTime = TimeSpan.FromSeconds(1),
+    InstanceName = "SampleApp",
+    ThrowIfDistributedCacheError = true,
+    RedisCacheConnectString = "localhost:6379"
+};
+var cache = new HybridCache(options);

 // Cache a string value with key "mykey" for 1 minute cache.Set("mykey", "myvalue", TimeSpan.FromMinutes(1));